waqarabbas123/Shepley-Demo-Website/README.md

-this is the bootstrap clone website just using html and css only.
+This is the bootstrap clone website using html and css only.